wp-plugins/lightbox/readme.txt

 2) delete, and install the plugin again

 **I have multy sites, and the plugin works only on one, but not other sites, why?**
-If you use multy site (have number of sites) when you install a plugin in main page, it will not work on other pages.
+If you use multi site (have number of sites) when you install a plugin in main site, it will not work on other sites.
 In order it could work there too, you should.
-1) deactivate the plugin from main page
+1) deactivate the plugin from main site
-2) go to the other pages and activate it there one by one
+2) go to the other sites and activate it there one by one
-3) after all will be activated, go back to your main page and activate it
+3) after all will be activated, go back to your main site and activate it

 ### If you think, that you found a bug in our [WordPress Lightbox](http://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).